gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	represented actual second-arc renewed de-confirmation once that second break corridor truly crossed threshold
 -	and then represented settlement of that second-arc de-confirmation into a weaker relational / separating plateau rather than forcing immediate clearer independent separation
 -	and then represented persistence of the second-arc weaker relational plateau across another slice as an active lower-order state rather than as mere afterimage or stalled indecision
+-	and then represented loosening of that persisted second-arc weaker relational plateau as a real transition in holding strength rather than as abrupt loss, preserving transformed organizational persistence while increasing pressure toward clearer independent separation
+-	and then represented further loosening of the persisted second-arc weaker relational plateau, preserving it as an active but thinning lower-order state rather than forcing either abrupt collapse or false continued stability

 This is the first point at which TU+ looks like a meaningful intermediate layer rather than a cosmetic one.